I’m Overly Sensitive

 3. You’re Creative and Artistic

-Sensitive people are in touch with their creative sides, and they make some of the best art.
+Highly sensitive people are in touch with their creative sides, and they make some of the best art.
 You might be excellent at poetry writing, painting or another form of beautiful artwork.
 Artists bring a life force to the world that is like no other.
 Be happy that you have that gift.

 4. You’re a Dreamer

-Sensitive people are dreamers, so they believe that anything is possible.
+Highly sensitive people are dreamers, so they believe that anything is possible.
 They are optimistic people who always see the bright side of things and the good side of people.
 Additionally, such people have a lot of hope and faith.
 If this is you, then you have some lovely qualities.

 5. You Work Hard to Perfect Things

-Sensitive people are often perfectionists, which is a good thing sometimes.
+Highly sensitive people are often perfectionists, which is a good thing sometimes.
 You’re probably a person who works hard to please your employers, professors and other people in your life.
 You’ll keep working on a project until it’s perfect according to such people’s standards.

 6. You’re a Good Friend